ellazova/Web-Scraping-of-SoccerWiki/README.md

 # Web-Scraping-of-SoccerWiki
-Basic scraping of SoccerWiki with 3 different tools(BS, Scrapy, Selenium)
+Basic scraping of SoccerWiki.org with 3 different tools(BS, Scrapy, Selenium)

 First, pip install/import neeeded libraries and tools.
 Second, download the files for each of three tools.